deepanshu83/deepanshu83/README.md

 -->
 👋 Hi there, I'm Deepanshu Jangid

-🎓 I'm a B.Tech 2nd Year Student at
+🎓 I'm a B.Tech computer science Student at
-Bk Birla institute of engineering and technology, pilani
+Bk Birla institute of engineering and technology, Pilani

 💻 Passionate about building projects and continuously learning new technologies

 🚀 Tech Stack